What Exactly Is the Cloud?

-- Infrastructure Services—moving all or part of your computing needs to the cloud.
-Amazon Web Services (AWS), Microsoft Azure, RackSpace and hundreds of others.
+Moving all or part of your computing needs to the cloud.
+Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), RackSpace and hundreds of others.
 These services typically have separate charges for the software licensing, compute, storage space and the bandwidth required.
-Many IT organizations also offer ‘private’ infrastructure services in a local data center allowing you to gain the advantages of the cloud while working with a proven local IT provider.
+Your needs will determine which cloud provider is a best fit for you.
+Many IT organizations also offer private cloud infrastructure services in a local data center, allowing you to gain the advantages of the cloud while working with a proven local IT provider.